 Phase one was funded by the State Government through the RIA and works were completed in November 2015.
 Phase one included the demolition of intrusive infrastructure within the site, the installation of a pathway around the perimeter to demarcate the boundary of the burial ground and help to protect the site, essential tree pruning, installation of stabilised entry walls and the installation of very basic interpretation at the main entrance.
 The work was undertaken by Traditional Owners of the site, Whadjuk men working for the landscaping company Indigenous Economic Solutions.
 Please click here for further information.

-Phase two of the project is due to begin late 2016 and is partly funded by Lotterywest in the form of a $500,440 Community Spaces grant awarded to the Rottnest Foundation.
-Lotterywest funds will be used for a range of interpretation and conservation/planting components to create a simple reflection space and landscape that assists with enhancing the site and educating the community about the history of the site in a meaningful way.
+Phase two of the project is due to begin early 2018 and is funded by a $500,440 Lotterywest Community Spaces grant awarded to the Rottnest Foundation.
+Lotterywest funds will be used for a range of interpretation and landscape components to create a simple reflection space and landscape that assists with enhancing the site and educating the community about the history of the site in a meaningful way.
 A portion of the Lotterywest grant has also been allocated to fund engagement with the Aboriginal community.
 The RIA will be providing their operational staff in-kind to work in partnership with the Rottnest Foundation to deliver the Lotterywest grant.
 Please click here for further information.

 Rottnest Foundation received a letter of support from the Whadjuk Working Party in December 2014 which endorses our involvement with the Wadjemup Aboriginal Burial Ground Conservation Project.